- About Przyborski Productions

 In ’86 and ’87, Przyborski was a co-owner and principal director-cinematographer at West Hills Studios.
 This large facility located near the Pittsburgh International Airport, supplied the studios for several feature films.
 In addition to his commercial work, Przyborski directed and photographed a nationally televised TV special with the United States Air Force Thunderbirds.

 In 1988, Przyborski teamed up with his friend, producer, and business partner, Jim DeVincentis to form Przyborski Productions.
-This successful business produces film and 24P high-definition TV commercials.
-The company also operates a well-equipped HD broadcast edit facility.
+This successful business produces high-definition TV commercials and WEB content.
+The company also operates a well-equipped edit facility.

 Przyborski’s work has earned numerous national advertising awards including dozens of Telly’s, Addy’s, Emmy’s and many regional “Best of Shows”.
 Estimates are that Glenn’s exposed over 2 million feet of 35mm color negative.
 He’s one of the few director-cinematographers who’s equally at home shooting live action and food/tabletop spots.
 His years of photographic experience give him the ability to dramatically alter his shooting, lighting and production style to enhance a commercial’s concept.
 Depending on the project and budget, Glenn’s crews vary from 6 to 26 people.
 He’s often called upon to edit the spots he shoots.